strikeouts27/debugging-html-css/README.md

 1. **index.html**
    - Contains intentional errors for students to identify and fix.
    - Errors include issues with HTML syntax, structure, accessibility, and semantic correctness.
+   - added a class to the my avattar the easter bunner

    #### ERRORS FIXED ON INDEX.HTML
    - updated the html opening tag with the english language specification.